-Individual Coverage HRA and Group Plans
+Can you offer an Individual Coverage HRA (ICHRA) and a Group Plan together?

 Unlike ICHRA's predecessor, QSEHRA, which prohibits employers from offering a group plan alongside the Qualified Small Employer HRA, Individual Coverage HRAs play well with group plans in certain circumstances.

-Employers can offer an ICHRA and traditional group plan to employees as long as two conditions are met:
+Employers can offer an ICHRA plan and traditional group plan to employees as long as two conditions are met:

 - Employees in each class are only offered one solution.
 For example, an employer cannot offer employees within a class an ICHRA and a group plan.